 Before a new treatment is tested with patients, it is carefully studied for several years in the laboratory and tested for safety.
 This process identifies the new methods most likely to succeed and, as much as possible, shows how to use them safely and effectively.

 At Vanderbilt, clinical trials undergo a rigorous approval process both by the U.S. Food and Drug Administration (FDA) and by two separate committees at the medical center.
 One Vanderbilt committee reviews the study to be sure it is scientifically sound.
 The other is the Institutional Review Board (IRB), which focuses on protecting study volunteers.
 Researchers and doctors approving a study have reason to believe that it will be as good as or better than current treatments.

 Patients who qualify for a trial decide, with advice from their doctor, whether to participate in a study.
 How a treatment will work for any given patient in the trial cannot be known ahead of time.
 Therefore, the patient will learn about both the risks and benefits of the study before making a decision.
 This is informed consent.

 A patient will never be placed in a clinical trial without their knowledge or permission.
 All qualified participants sign consent forms before the study begins.
 A patient may leave a study at any time without any effect on their continuing medical care.

 You can search open clinical trials at Vanderbilt University Medical Center using our online tool, My Research at Vanderbilt.
 Vanderbilt is also a partner in a national recruitment registry, ResearchMatch, that connects people who would like to participate in research with researchers at Vanderbilt and nationwide.

-If you are interested in a cancer clinical trial, please see the Vanderbilt-Ingram Cancer Center web page on How Do I Sign Up for a Clinical Trial.
+If you are interested in a cancer clinical trial, you can also visit the Vanderbilt-Ingram Cancer Center.